Below you will find information that will help you prepare for your BorderLinks Experience.

 If you will be coming to BorderLinks as part of a delegation and have not already filled out the delegate registration form, please do so here.

-The registration form will ask you to read and sign the Participation Agreement.
+The registration form will ask you to read and consent to the Participation Agreement.
 You can download that agreement here.

 Delegates stay in our dorm, located in our building just south of Tucson's downtown business and entertainment district.
 Our dorm consists of 12 rooms that have 34 beds and a living room space with multiple couches.
 Delegates will enjoy meals prepared daily by our BorderLinks staff, who can meet any dietary needs and restrictions.
 We maintain a vegetarian kitchen.